-5. Agro-ecosystem Concerns in NRGB
+5. AGRO-ECOSYSTEM CONCERNS IN NRGB

 As evident from the preceding section, current agricultural practices in NRGB have had diverse negative impacts on the region's ecosystems that make it nearly impossible to maintain agriculture growth (and perhaps even the present agricultural output) in the long run.
 Urgent reforms are needed to prevent (or at least minimize) soil erosion and maintain soil fertility (soil structure, nutrient base and biodiversity), besides also protecting the region's various other natural resources (including water, nutrients, biodiversity and forests) from agriculture's adverse effects.
 These goals together comprise the parameters defining the need for sustainable agriculture in NRGB.
 They are in fact universally acknowledged in today's world.
-As summed up by Brodt et al. [2011], "a sustainable agriculture approach seeks to utilize natural resources in such a way that they can regenerate their productive capacity, and also minimize harmful impacts on ecosystems are outlined below in further detail.
+As summed up by Brodt et al. [2011], "a sustainable agriculture approach seeks to utilize natural resources in such a way that they can regenerate their productive capacity, and also minimize harmful impacts on ecosystems beyond a field's edge."
+The main concerns about NRGB's evolving agroecosystems are outlined below in further detail.